CoCongV/Blog/README.md

 # Flask_Blog
-power of Python3 and Flask
+Power of Flask and Vue